Filipe-Leite/c2s-tasks/README.md

 ### 4.1 - Go to c2s-frontend directory and run to run the front-end system:

+npm install
 npm start

-### 4.2 - Make sure you have redis installed and run to run the redis server:
+### 4.2 - Make sure your machine has redis installed and run to run the redis server:

 redis-server

 ### 4.3 - Go to c2s-frontend/server directory and run:
 #### This step is for run the websocket for listen to redis modifications in task_updates channel

+npm install
 npm run dev

 ## 5 - Success!!!
 Now you can create two or more accounts and login at same time